dhruvdabhi101/mochi-interpreter/parser/how-does-pratt-parser-works.md

 and we recursivly parse the expression till we find the SEMICOLON.

+> [!WARNING]
-> [info] The above explanation is a high level overview of how the Pratt parser works, and it is not the exact implementation of the parser.
+> The above explanation is a high level overview of how the Pratt parser works, and it is not the exact implementation of the parser.